wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 <pre>
+* NEW - One on One VIDEO and Audio calls
+* NEW - Upload Docs, Excel, PowerPoint, PDF files
+* NEW - Upload Images from your own PC
+* NEW - Take pictures from your PC camera
 * Easily Embed a group chat in your site.
 * Use the same chatroom in your facebook page
 * Chatroom Theme Library